6+ Suite Housing -REVISED- see the 6 & 7 person Lottery event

-Students interested in establishing a Monroe House will submit an application outlining a proposed topic of interest (curricular or intellectual) and supporting program ideas.
+Students interested in establishing a Monroe House will submit an application outlining a proposed topic of interest and supporting program ideas.
 Applicants are expected to review the Monroe Neighborhood Expectations before applying.
 A vital step is to obtain support from a faculty member or administrator who has an interest and/or expertise in your topic.
 All houses in the Monroe Neighborhood are substance-free.

 - Houses must fill to occupancy with three students.
 Groups of six are also welcome to establish two side by side Houses.

-- Eligible applicants will have a cumulative GPA of 2.80 or above and not actively on any level of Disciplinary Probation nor have ever been on Disciplinary Probation Level II.
+- Eligible applicants will have a cumulative GPA of 2.50 or above and not actively on any level of Disciplinary Probation nor have ever been on Disciplinary Probation Level II.

 This is an opportunity for students to live with fellow residents who share a focus on creating balance in their life and promoting overall well-being.
 Members commit to maintaining a substance-free living environment.
 Traditional upper-level wellness housing is located in Keefe Hall and Ramer Hall.
-Groups may apply as a wellness block.

 - Each student must complete the Wellness application in MyHousing by the deadline.

-Wellness application deadline
+Grossman House, Monroe Neighborhood, and Wellness Community application deadline

 Grossman House, Monroe Neighborhood, and Wellness Community notification